fdietz/team_dashboard/README.markdown

 Run bundler:

     bundle install

+On Windows the `unicorn` gem is not supported (the installation of the kgio gem will fail).
+But you can use `thin` instead (see [Stack Overflow Issue](http://stackoverflow.com/questions/11199620/rails-on-windows-without-kgio)).

 Create a database.yml from the example config.
 Note, that this will overwrite your existing configuration using MySQL: